-One of the main goals for the newly created YCWA in 1959 was to improve flood protection for the residents of Yuba County.
+One of the main goals for the newly-created Yuba Water Agency in 1959 was to reduce the risk of flooding for the residents of Yuba County.

 The 1970 construction of New Bullards Bar Reservoir and Dam was the first major step toward updating the area’s flood protection.

-After the major floods in 1986 and 1997, which caused total devastation and loss of life, YCWA, the California Department of Water Resources, the U.S. Army Corps of Engineers and other state and local interests decided that improvements were necessary.
+After the major floods in 1986 and 1997, which caused total devastation and loss of life, Yuba Water Agency, the California Department of Water Resources, the U.S. Army Corps of Engineers and other state and local interests decided that improvements were necessary.

-Recently, YCWA awarded $300,000 in grants to three reclamation districts benefitting farmers, ranchers and residents.
+Recently, Yuba Water Agency awarded $300,000 in grants to three reclamation districts, benefiting farmers, ranchers and residents.
 This provides the local cost-share component for $1.5 million in necessary construction repairs.
 The grants were awarded to Reclamation Districts 10, 2103 and 817 (RD 10, RD 2103 and RD 817).

 RD 10 received $200,000 of those grants to help repair approximately 22 miles of levee crown gravel patrol roads.